wch/webshot/README.md

 appshot(appdir, "01_hello.png")
 ```

+### Manipulating images

-If you have GraphicsMagic (recommended) or ImageMagick installed, you can pass the result to `resize()` to resize the image after taking the screenshot.
+If you have GraphicsMagick (recommended) or ImageMagick installed, you can pass the result to `resize()` to resize the image after taking the screenshot.
 This can take any valid ImageMagick geometry specifictaion, like `"75%"`, or `"400x"` (for an image 400 pixels wide).

 You can also call `shrink()` function, which runs [OptiPNG](http://optipng.sourceforge.net/) to shrink the PNG file losslessly.